TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: Proofs

 \subsection{Coherence Time}

-We show that in the TIM context, Theorem \ref{theorem:chordal} holds regardless of channel coherence time, i.e., orthogonal access achieves the all-unicast DoF region of the TIM problem if and only if the network is chordal, regardless of channel coherence time.
+We show that Theorem \ref{theorem:chordal} holds regardless of channel coherence time, i.e., TDMA achieves the all-unicast DoF region of the TIM problem if and only if the network is chordal bipartite, regardless of channel coherence time.

 We now do not require the channel coefficients $h_{ji}(t)$ to be constant.
 Instead, $h_{ji}(t)$ can vary in an arbitrary manner as long as the values are bounded away from zero and infinity, i.e., there is no requirement on the channel coherence time.